 On this trip of mine through Normandy, I relied on the local buses and trains.
 But, the buses do not run very regularly, especially in the off-season to the D-Day sites.
 If you have a lot of time, I think it would be doable but you would have to pay very close attention to the schedules.

-Where Is The Best Base For Visiting The D-Day Beaches in Normandy?
+Where Is The Best Base For Visiting The D-Day Beaches In Normandy?

 Both Bayeux (population of approximately 13 000) and Caen (population of approximately 106 000) make excellent bases for visiting the D-Day Beaches.
 Both cities are accessible by train from Paris.
 Getting to Bayeux involves one change in Caen.
 Book my train ticket